meite-root/afro_ed/README.md

-git branch                              # checkout which branches are here and which one you are in git checkout -b (New-branch-name)       # Create new branch git checkout (branch-name)              # swich to other branch git merge (New-branch-name)             # merges to master branch git branch -D (branch-name)             # Deletes branch
+git branch                              # checkout which branches are here and which one you are in git checkout -b (New-branch-name)       # Create new branch git checkout (branch-name)              # swiches to other branch git merge (New-branch-name)             # merges to master branch git branch -D (branch-name)             # Deletes branch